thephpleague/tactician-bundle/README.md

 Since handlers often have extra dependencies and are best lazily-loaded, you'll want to register them in the service container.

-There's a few different ways to map your Commands to a Handler.
+There's a few different ways to map your Commands to a Handler, all of which can be combined.
+We'll walk through them below:

-### Manually Mapping
+### 1. Manually Mapping
 Let's say we have two classes, `RegisterUserCommand` and `RegisterUserHandler`.
 We'll register the Handler in the service container, along with a repository it needs.

 ```yaml